*This route is typically available to postgraduate students.

 When you enrol with the University you are personally entering into a contract with the University; any agreement between a bank and yourself to cover tuition fees is between you and them and is not an agreement with the University.
 Once enrolled, you are personally liable for payment of your tuition fees, whether the loan is approved or not.

-3. My application form asks for Plymouth University’s Learning Provider number; what is this?
+3. My application form asks for The University of Plymouth Learning Provider number; what is this?

 5. If I study on a part-time basis how do I calculate my fees?

-To find out the amount charged per 10 credits please visit our tuition fee pages.
+To find out the amount charged per 10 credits please visit the course or programme web page (see the answer to question 4 above).

 6. Does the University offer an alumni discount?